 There is also free Wi-Fi (donation requested) at the library in the center of town.

-The two beaches in Mazunte are Playa Mazunte, and Playa Mermejita.
+The two beaches in Mazunte are Mazunte and Mermejita.

 These are a bit more scenic with rock formations just offshore.